Fraud monitoring programs

 If you fail to comply within a specified time period (this depends on the scheme), the scheme can refuse to continue processing your payments.
 This is rare, but it's best to take immediate action if you're enrolled on a program.

-Visa's fraud monitoring program
+Learn about Visa’s and Mastercard’s fraud monitoring programs.

 Thresholds, timelines, and fines